The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 1831

-For the first time, the theater troupe performed the comedy of A.S.
+For the first time, the theater troupe performed the comedy by A.S.
 Griboyedov "Woe from Wit".
 The role of Chatsky was played by V.A.
 Karatygin.

-The St. Petersburg Russian Drama Company begins its performances in a new building in the very center of St. Petersburg, designed by the great architect K.I.
+The St. Petersburg Russian Drama Troupe begins its performances in a new building in the very center of St. Petersburg, designed by the great architect K.I.
 Russia.
-In honor of the wife of Emperor Nicholas I, Alexandra Feodorovna, the building was named the Alexandrinsky Theatre.
-The building of the Alexandrinsky Theater is a masterpiece of world theatrical architecture, protected by UNESCO.
+In honor of the wife of Emperor Nicholas I, Alexandra Feodorovna, the building is named the Alexandrinsky Theater.
+The building of the Alexandrinsky Theater is a masterpiece of world theatrical architecture and is protected by UNESCO.

 1836